TelemetryHarbor/harbor-docs/docs/api/retention.md

 # Data Retention

-Telemetry Harbor allows you to configure data retention policies to manage the lifecycle of your sensor data.
+Telemetry Harbor allows you to configure data retention policies to manage the lifecycle of your ship data.
 You can query and modify the retention period through our API.

 ## Querying Retention Period

 To check the current retention period for your data:

 - Endpoint: GET /retention
-- Response: Returns the current retention policy for the sensor_data table.
+- Response: Returns the current retention policy for the ship_data table.

 ## Modifying Retention Period